RoMcGill/grand-park-tutors/README.md

 - https://www.freepik.com/ + https://www.shutterstock.com/ + https://unsplash.com/s/photos/singer for images.

 ### Ackwnowledgements
-- My code institute mentor Antonio Rodriguez for all of his help, tips and feedback.
+- I would like to thank my Code Institute mentor Antonio Rodriguez for all of his help, tips and feedback.
-- My Cohort facilatator Kasia for all of her help and encouragement throughout the project.
+- My Cohort facilitator Kasia for all of her help and encouragement throughout the project.
 - WEB CIFAR on youtube for a great video on how to set up formspree
-- the stackoverflow community for responding to questions and having built up a massive database of invaluable tips,tricks and bug fixes
+- The stackoverflow community for responding to questions and having built up a massive database of invaluable tips,tricks and bug fixes
 - https://medium.com/ for teaching the bounce animation in a clear way
 - W3schools.com for easy to follow lessons on Grid and Flex
 - Kevin Powell on youtube for all of his Css tips and tricks.
-- fellow students at code institute for answering all of my questions.
+- Fellow students at Code Institute for answering all of my questions.
-- Peter Szabo for his attention to detail and Great feedback.
+- Peter Szabo for his attention to detail and great feedback.
-- code institute for supplying an amazing course, from the content to the staff and alumni.
+- Code Institute for supplying an amazing course, from the content to the staff and alumni.